 You can rake up any removed thatch but I highly recommend blowing the grass with a hand-held or better yet a back pack blower.
 Blowing the lawn hastens the process and it’s easier on the body.
 It also does a very good job, which is very important in lawn repair, so the grass seed can contact the soil.

-You can read a ton more on lawn thatch here.
+Here you can read more on lawn thatch.

 We should now have a pretty clean surface with most of the weeds gone, the thatch removed and the lawn cut relatively short.